NeedFulCabin3/devintake/README.md

 # DevIntake

-A lightweight, accessible, and ready-to-deploy frontend intake form built specifically for agencies and teams onboarding freelance developers or contract engineers.
+A ready-to-deploy frontend intake form built specifically for agencies and teams onboarding freelance developers or contract engineers.

 This interface tackles the classic data-gathering phase cleanly.
 It skips heavy frameworks and relies on pure, semantic markup to maximize performance and maintain flexibility.